 Professor Justus, whose field of expertise encompasses 19th- and 20th-century United States literature as well as the regional literature of the Southern states, has been deemed one of our most successful and admired teachers, a writer of lucid, graceful prose and author of a prize-winning study of one of America's most significant mid-century writers.

-Justus is a past president of the Society for the Study of Southern Literature and past chair of the Contemporary American Literature group of the Modern Language Association and of the American Literature Section of the MLA.
+Justus was a past president of the Society for the Study of Southern Literature and past chair of the Contemporary American Literature group of the Modern Language Association and of the American Literature Section of the MLA.